Shani-Kumar-Gupta/ReactJS-Training-2022/README.md

 > - The code which we write to implement a functionality with JavaScript, is drastically reduced when we write same functionality with React.
 In this way, development becomes faster and more productive.

 ## Single Page Application?
-> - A Single Page Application is a web application, which has only onr HTML page.
+> - A Single Page Application is a web application, which has only one HTML page.
 > - When we navigate around in the application, the content of that HTML file changes.
 The page itself never changes.